chrisns/talks/PolicyAsVersionedCodeLightning.md

 ![bg](./images/policy19.png)

 <!--
-Use any tools to help you with that I ask?
-Yeah, linters, code quality and test coverage tools, the usual.
+linters, code quality, test coverage tools, the usual help with that.
 -->

 ---